×

 FROM students

-table (fields are separated by comma
+Selects only first_name and last_name from students table (fields are separated by comma ,)SELECT first_name, last_name

 FROM students

-SELECT first_name, last_name
+WHERE clause in SELECT statementSELECT first_name, last_name

 FROM students